Jolaolu/Tweeter/readme.md

 # Laravel Twitter API

-This is the TwitterAPI Laravel app, Basically follows direvtives specified by the HTTP VERB and performs requests to the twitter API endpoint.
+This is a TwitterAPI Laravel app, Basically follows direvtives specified by the HTTP VERB and performs requests to the twitter API endpoint.
-Initially built to serve as the scavenger for SaveToKolo.
+Initially built to serve as the scavenger for (SaveToKolo)[https://twitter.com/SaveToKolo] by (CreativityKills) [https://www.creativitykills.co].

 ## Installation